The slug club

 -Come, Suneko. » Severus went on.
 His friend grunted in frustration, and released her collegue.

--Just you dare lying again. » she warned her.
+-Just you dare lying again. »

 They all sighed with relief.

-« Don’t waste your time pursuing the likes of her. » Severus said soothingly.
+« Don’t waste your time pursuing the likes of her.
+You’ve got work to do.
+Remember? »

 Frank and Alice Longbottom had both been covered by a bath towel, but they were still starting to quietly tremble with cold, in the background.
 Suneko turned to them, accioed fresh clothes from a drawer, and said in a surprisingly soothing voice :

--You can check the evidence anytime, Boy-Who-Lived.
-I’m not going to kill her. » Then, she turned back to Neville Longbottom :
+-Make sure she doesn’t go away.
+You can check the evidence anytime, Boy-Who-Lived.
+I’m not going to kill her. » She called disdainfully.
+Then, she turned back to Neville Longbottom :

 -When I get samples of the potion, I’ll be able to define an efficient recovery strategy.
 I’m pretty sure I know how I’ll proceed to get them. »